andrewjkramer/titan-community-bank/README.md

 Ran this command in admin-level PowerShell at some point before, and may need to do the same:

 "set-ExecutionPolicy RemoteSigned -Scope CurrentUser unrestricted"

+May also need to run:

+"pnpm setup" so it sets the central store path.

 1. Insert your MongoDB URI key into app/server.js line 31